Rebecca Sibilia Founder / CEO more_vert

 Kailey believes in the power of data and analysis as a means to both identify issues preventing public schools from meeting their potential as "the great equalizer" in society, and to identify solutions to address these problems.

-Kailey is a PhD candidate in education policy at the University of Pennsylvania, Graduate School of Education and holds a bachelor's degree from City University of New York, Hunter College.
+Kailey holds a PhD in education policy from the University of Pennsylvania, Graduate School of Education and a bachelor's degree from City University of New York, Hunter College.

 Yi Li Policy and Communications Associate more_vert